-Flying insects form an incredibly diverse section of the natural world and have an important role to play in natural processes.
-However, like any pest species, when they intrude into our homes, business and enjoyment of outdoor areas there is often grounds for their control.
+Flying insects form an incredibly diverse section of the natural world and have an essential role to play in biological processes.
+However, like any pest species, when they intrude into our homes, business, and enjoyment of outdoor areas, there are often grounds for their control.

-Flying insects typically go through a life cycle consisting of four stages – egg, larva (e.g caterpillar or maggot), pupa (usually in a cocoon) before finally becoming adults.
+Flying insects typically go through a life cycle of four stages – egg, larva (e.g., caterpillar or maggot), and pupa (usually in a cocoon) before finally becoming adults.
 Most insects develop wings on maturing to their adult stage to aid transportation or as part of the breeding process.
 Some insects like cockroaches use their wings infrequently, often as a means of escape or to travel greater distances than crawling.
-When insects cause us issues in the flying stage they are often categorized as ‘flying insects’ by pest controllers, although they still may need treatment at any earlier stage of the life cycle.
+When insects cause us issues in the flying stage, they are often categorized as ‘flying insects’ by pest controllers, although they still may need treatment at an earlier stage of the life cycle.

 Impact of Flying Insects

 Flying insects often intrude into our homes, businesses, gardens, and crops, causing a variety of issues –

 Bites – painful, itchy swellings caused by an immune reaction to the insect/arachnid mouth part injecting foreign material during the bite.
 Globally, insect bites are one of the worst transmitters of viral, bacterial and parasitic diseases affecting humans and livestock.

 Stings – caused by venom injected into the skin can be painful and upsetting, with a risk of anaphylaxis (a life threatening reaction) in some people.

 Allergens – dust produced by pest outbreaks can trigger conditions including asthma.